 I bent down, seized the remnants of the burrito and heaved the gloppy mass in a spiraling arc that caught the accelerating vehicle as it banked around the corner of the street, the burrito splattering against the rear windshield, leaving a long greasy smear as it slid down the glass.

-I had made it halfway down the street, reaching a side road that jutted up a steep incline, when the Corolla, picking up speed, swerved to the right, jumped the curb, and smashed into a garbage can, the contents tumbling out ahead of me.
+Meanwhile, still sprinting, still seething, I had made it halfway down the street to a side road that jutted up a steep incline, when the Corolla, with an increase in speed, swerved to the right, jumped the curb, and smashed into a garbage can, the contents tumbling out into my path.

-The yard was pitch black, and the house itself looked abandoned.
+The backyard was pitch black, and the house itself — a single-storied ranch style with stuccoed walls and boarded windows — was abandoned, perhaps a foreclosure.
 I listened to the engine of the red Corolla as it continued up the street, eventually sputtering to a stop somewhere.

-The rain had finally stopped, and the foliage dripped from the earlier storm.
+The rain had mercifully stopped, and the foliage dripped from the earlier storm.
 I counted each droplet that struck a leaf — a momentary escape from reality.
 But I couldn’t stop thinking about the deranged occupants in the red corolla: What had I done to them?
-I didn’t want to find out.
-I had to keep moving.
+Did I uncontrollably giggle when I once passed their booth at a freak show?
+I concluded that the fly that luxuriates too long on apple cobbler becomes one with the fly swatter.
+I chose to keep moving.
+I had to get home.

-Warily, with knees quivering and arms outstretched, I staggered forward into the darkness, one wobbly step at a time, feeling like a blind beggar or Karloff’s mummy.
+Warily, with knees quivering and arms outstretched, I staggered forward into the darkness, one wobbly step at a time, feeling like Karloff’s mummy.
 I hadn’t stumbled more than ten feet before I toppled headfirst into the deep end of a swimming pool.